basedhound/ai-teaching_app_next/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- **[Appwrite](https://jsm.dev/converso-appwrite)** is an open-source backend platform that simplifies app development with built-in auth, database, storage, and serverless functions.

 * **[Clerk](https://jsm.dev/converso-clerk)** is a unified platform for authentication, user management, and billing.
 It offers embeddable UI components, flexible APIs, and admin dashboards for secure user management.
 Clerk also simplifies subscription management, allowing you to define plans, create pricing pages, and control access based on subscription tiers—all in one solution.

 - **[Next.js](https://nextjs.org/)** is a powerful React framework that enables the development of fast, scalable web applications with features like server-side rendering, static site generation, and API routes for building full-stack applications.

 - **[Sentry](https://jsm.dev/converso-sentry)** is an error tracking and performance monitoring tool that helps developers fix bugs faster by providing real-time alerts, stack traces, and performance insights.

+* **[Supabase](https://supabase.com/)** is an open-source backend-as-a-service platform that provides instant APIs, real-time subscriptions, authentication, storage, and a PostgreSQL database, enabling developers to build scalable and secure applications with ease.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to design custom user interfaces by applying low-level utility classes directly in HTML, streamlining the design process.